‘Halloween Kills’ carves out $50.4 million at box office

 Further down the charts is “The Last Duel,” Scott’s 14th century drama starring Matt Damon, Ben Affleck, Jodie Comer and Adam Driver, which has earned only an estimated $4.8 million from 3,065 locations despite positive reviews and an exclusive theatrical run.
 Distributed by the Walt Disney Co., “The Last Duel” was a title the company inherited in the deal with 20th Century Fox.

-Next week Warner Bros.’ big budget adaptation of “Dune” opens in theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”
+Next week Warner Bros.’ big budget adaptation of “Dune” opens in North American theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”

+“Every week we’re getting a lesson in the dynamics of this marketplace as related to the various release models,” said Dergarabedian. “’Halloween Kills’ is important because people could have just sat at home where the buy-in was modest.
+This is evidence of the power of the movie theater and its allure and appeal to the moviegoer.”

 Follow AP Film Writer Lindsey Bahr on Twitter: http://twitter.com/ldbahr